 - 3.1 Section 47 of the Local Government Finance Act 1988 enables the Council to exercise discretion to award rate relief in respect of properties occupied by charities.
-Rate relief may also be awarded where it appears that when last in use, or when next in use the property, was or will be used for charitable purposes - 3.2 This sections sets out the Council's agreed policy for the award of discretionary rate relief in accordance with section 47 of the Local Government Finance Act 1988 to charities.
+Rate relief may also be awarded where it appears that when last in use, or when next in use the property, was or will be used for charitable purposes. - 3.2 This sections sets out the Council's agreed policy for the award of discretionary rate relief in accordance with section 47 of the Local Government Finance Act 1988 to charities.

-3.3 The maximum amount awarded in respect of any one hereditament for any one financial year shall normally be limited to £1,333.
+3.3 The maximum amount awarded to each organisation for any one financial year shall normally be limited to £670.